What You Must Know

 Hip Dysplasia in Small Dogs

-Hip Dysplasia is a dreaded disease and the most common cause of rear leg lameness in dogs.
+This condition often results in substantial pain and compromised mobility, making it the most common cause of rear leg lameness in dogs.

-In normal hips, the top of the leg bone or femur fits tightly into the hip socket of the pelvis with little room in between.
+In normal dogs, the top of the leg bone or femur fits tightly into the hip socket of the pelvis.

 Hip Dysplasia in Small Breed Dogs